Subaru World Rally Team: 1970–1979

 Subaru's initial forays into the World Rally Championship were with the Fuji Heavy Industries entries, these were pretty much confined to endurance events like the Safari (or non World event, the Australian Southern Cross rally) and were with the small front wheel drive FF-1 (1000cc) and then the Subaru GSR coupe (homologation special) as first a 1300cc and then a 1400cc car.
 These were with the 4 cylinder Boxer engine of the same EA family that later grew to 1800cc and also with a turbo version.

 1980–1989

 Subaru's next forays into the World Rally Championship were with Subaru Rally Team Japan, run by Noriyuki Koseki, the founder of Subaru Tecnica International.
 The first Subaru car entered a world rally at the 1980 Safari Rally and since that, the team only participated in a few events per season, driving the Subaru Leone.
-A Subaru SRX was entered in the Cypus rally in 1980.
+A Subaru SRX was entered in the Cyprus rally in 1980.
 Drivers in the early years included Ari Vatanen, Per Eklund, Shekhar Mehta, Mike Kirkland, Possum Bourne, and Harald Demuth.
 The best result and only podium was achieved by Bourne at the 1987 Rally New Zealand by finishing third.
 With the start of the Prodrive effort, the teams competed in parallel, before being folded into each other.